PradyumnaShome/GoShell/README.md

 3.  `exit`

     Exits the shell.
-As does EOF.
+As should EOF.